victormagalhaess/pt-br-passphrase-wordlist/README.md

 # Additional Info

-Optionally, some researchers might be interested in the script I use to clean the raw sources into the wordlist [here](/utilities/cleanup.py).
+Optionally, some researchers might be interested in the script used to clean the raw sources into the wordlist [here](/utilities/cleanup.py).
+It is an adapted version of Initstring's script, found [here](https://github.com/initstring/passphrase-wordlist/blob/master/utilities/cleanup.py)

 The cleanup script works like this:

 ```
-$ python3.6 cleanup.py infile.txt outfile.txt
+$ python3 cleanup.py infile.txt outfile.txt
 Reading from ./infile.txt: 505 MB
 Wrote to ./outfile.txt: 250 MB
 Elapsed time: 0:02:53.062531